NURS FPX 4015 Assessment 2

 Pathophysiology and Its Role in Nursing Practice

-Pharmacology and Its Role in Nursing Practice
+Pharmacology in the Nursing Profession

-Physical Assessment and Its Role in Nursing Practice
+Physical Assessment in the Nursing Profession

-Integration and Application of Knowledge in Clinical Scenarios
+Applying and Integrating Knowledge in Clinical Situations

 Conclusion